myzhan/boomer/docs/source/what-is-boomer.rst

  You can put rate limit on each boomer instance, which is useful when you just want to evaluate if the target is able to handle specific requests per second, instead of exhausting the target.

+* **Different output destination**

+ You can write you own output implementation to collect the test result.